A light loaf celebrating harvest with a rustic crust and chewy crumb

 Grease one large (900g/2 lb) tin or two small (450g/1 lb) ones.
 Shape the dough into either one large or two small loaves.
 Spread some cracked wheat/pinhead oatmeal/jumbo oats on the worktop and roll the dough piece(s) until completely covered.
 If the grains don't stick well, moisten the surface of the dough with a little water and try again.

 Put the prepared dough into the loaf tin(s).
 Cover loosely with a polythene bag (making sure that it doesn't touch the dough) and let the loaf/loaves rise in a draught-free place until they have roughly doubled in size.
 Bake in a moderate oven (190°C) for 25-35 minutes, depending on your oven.

-© Andrew Whitley 2009 - Andrew Whitley's book Bread Matters – the state of modern bread and a definitive guide to making your own is published by Fourth Estate and is available for £16.99 post-free from http://www.breadmatters.com/
+Andrew Whitley's book, Bread Matters: The state of modern bread and a definitive guide to making your own, is published by Fourth Estate.

 If you make this, please share your photo(s) with the world on social media using #RealBread and other relevant hashtags, linking back to this recipe.
 Better still if we can see you in the photo, too: #WeAreRealBread!